Dying your hair at home is an easy way to save time and money, and who doesn’t love that?!

 8. Lastly, assess and evaluate

-Hair colouring at home isn’t a do or die situation.
+Hair colouring at home isn’t a do-or-die situation.
 (Get it?).
 But only if you do it right.
-Because if not, your hair will literally die from dye.
+Because if not, your hair will literally die from the dye.

 Amidst all my terrible puns, I hope you’ve picked up some gems from all the best advice that I have compiled.
 Let me know if you’ve tried to color your hair at home and how it went.